MCP Server

 Other Clients

-Generic setup for any MCP-compatible client via stdio, SSE, or Streamable HTTP.
+Generic setup for any MCP-compatible client via stdio or Streamable HTTP.

 Tools Reference